 Upon receipt of SIP 2xx responses to the outgoing SIP MESSAGE requests, the controlling MCVideo function shall generate a SIP 200 (OK) response and forward the SIP 200 (OK) response to the originating participating MCVideo function.

 Upon receipt of a SIP 4xx, 5xx or 6xx response to the SIP MESSAGE request, controlling MCVideo function shall forward the error response to the originating participating MCVideo function.

+9.2.5 Change of in-progress imminent peril state of the MCVideo group

+9.2.5.1 General

+Clause 9.2.5 specifies the MCVideo client procedures, participating MCVideo function procedures and controlling MCVideo function procedures for the on-network canceling of in-progress imminent peril state of the MCVideo group while there is no call ongoing on the MCVideo group.

+9.2.5.2 Client procedures

+9.2.5.2.1 MCVideo group in-progress imminent peril state cancel initiation